Tzununa, Lake Atitlán: A Nature Lover’s Paradise

 How to get to Tzununa

-The most common way to reach Lake Atitlan is from Guatemala City or Antigua.
+The nearest airport to Lake Atitlán is Guatemala City Airport.

-There are direct shuttles every day and the journey takes about 4 hours and will set you back between $20 – $40.
+There are direct shuttles every day, and the journey takes about 4 hours.
+Prices range from $20-$40.

-One option is to take a direct shuttle to San Marcos and then take a 15-minute tuk-tuk to Tzununa.
+Alternatively, you can take a direct shuttle to San Marcos if available, and then a 15-minute tuk-tuk.

-Recommended: How To Get From Guatemala City to Lake Atitlan: 3 Different Ways
+➡️ Full Post: How To Get From Guatemala City to Lake Atitlán: 3 Different Ways

 Each town has its own distinct charm and offers a unique experience for the traveler.
 It all depends on what kind of thing you’re into.